 H. L. Miller Cantorial School and College of Jewish Music

-It should be noted that the curriculum of the H. L. Miller Cantorial School and the degree programs of the College of Jewish Music require full-time attendance.
+It should be noted that the curriculum of H. L. Miller Cantorial School and the degree programs of the College of Jewish Music require full-time attendance.
 Part-time and nonmatriculated students may be accepted for admission under special circumstances and by permission of the director.

 The demands of a rapidly changing world call for new approaches to the way in which we train the next generation of hazzanim.
-While there are many congregations looking for the hazzan who will specialize in the musical and liturgical life of his or her congregants, there are many synagogues that are looking for the multifaceted hazzan who can serve the congregation in a myriad of ways.
-Likewise, there are students in our school who themselves are looking to find different ways to reach out and connect with kelal Yisra'el, including training as cantor-educators, cantor-pastors, and cantor–military chaplains.
+While there are many congregations looking for the hazzan who will specialize in the musical and liturgical life of his or her congregants, there are many synagogues that are looking for the multifaceted hazzan who can serve the congregation in myriad ways.
+Likewise, there are students in our school who themselves are looking to find different ways to reach out and connect with kelal Yisra’el, including training as cantor-educators, cantor-pastors, and cantor–military chaplains.

 Director, H. L. Miller Cantorial School and College of Jewish Music

 Marsha Bryan Edelman